-Radios that meet certain standards are allowed to be used without any licence.
+Radios that meet certain standards in terms of frequencies used, power output etc, are allowed to be used without any licence.

-For many walkie-talkie users, "licence free" radios will be fine.
-And if you do need a licence, it is not complicated or that expensive to get one.
+For many walkie-talkie users, these "licence free" radios will be fine.
+And if you DO need a licence, it is not complicated or that expensive to get one.

 You can print off and complete this form, and then post if off to Ofcom with a cheque or payment card details to apply for most types of radio licence.

 PLEASE NOTE THAT WE ARE NOT OFCOM, WE ARE JUST A RADIO DEALERSHIP PROVIDING THIS INFORMATION FOR THE GENERAL PUBLIC.
 WE CANNOT SUPPLY YOU WITH RADIO LICENCES.

 These are basic, short-range walkie-talkies that conform to the EU-wide "PMR446" standard can be be used by anyone in the UK or EU with no need for any licence.

 These type of radios are sold in High Street shops and at most radio dealers.

 Radios that meet this standard (usually called "PMR446" radios) can only have a power output of 0.5 watts, which means that their range is less than the more powerful licensable business walkie-talkies, that have power outputs of 4 to 5 watts.
 They all use the same 8 channels, which can sometimes cause problems if there are a lot of radio users on these channels in a given area.